calvyntwh/techdocs/Technical Document V2.1 - English Version/en/02-BCBNetwork/BCBSideChain/04-CrossChainTransaction.md

 }
 ```

-We can complete the cross-chian transfer of the token `Diamond Coin` by the above command, then we try to check if the transaction is successful:
+We can complete the cross-chain transfer of the token `Diamond Coin` by the above command, then we try to check if the transaction is successful:

 ```shell
 ./bcc balance --accAddress="local[SmartCity]HMpSyt2Jk5BiFiR2j45nGGjToF9miUVaG" --tokenName="Diamond Coin" --chainid local[SmartCity]